josephsl/wintenApps/readme.md

 * When opening clipboard history, NVDA will no longer announce "clipboard" when there are items in the clipboard under some circumstances.
 * On some systems running Version 1903 (May 2019 Update) and later, NVDA will no longer appear to do nothing when emoji panel opens.
-* Added support for modern Chinese, Japanese, and Korean (CJK) IME candidates interface introduced in Version 2004 (build 18965 and later).
 * When an emoji group (including kaomoji and symbols group in Version 1903 or later) is selected, NVDA will no longer move navigator object to certain emojis.
 * Added support for updated input experience panel (combined emoji panel and clipboard history) in build 21296 and later.